San Juan Province, Argentina

 San Juan Province (/es/) is a province of Argentina, located in the western part of the country.
 Neighbouring provinces are, moving clockwise from the north, La Rioja, San Luis and Mendoza.
-It borders with Chile to the west.
+It borders Chile to the west.

 The province has an area of 89,651 km^{2}, covering a mountainous region with scarce vegetation, fertile oases and turbulent rivers.
 Throughout the province there are a number of paleontological sites.

 Similar to other regions in Argentina, agriculture is one of the most important economic activities, highlighting wine production and olive oil.
 Additionally, a variety of fruits and vegetables are produced in the fertile valleys irrigated by artificial channels in the western part, close to the Andes mountain range.
-This is the second province in terms of the volume of wine production at the national level and in South America, and possesses outstanding varietal wines.
+San Juan Province ranks second in terms of wine production by volume both at the national level and in South America as a whole.
 It is also an important center of mining and oil production.